joecocio/joecocio/README.md

 - 👋 Hi, I’m @joecocio
-- 👀 I’m interested in home networking/cryptomining/blockchainstuff
+- 👀 I’m interested in
 - 🌱 I’m currently learning as much as i can